Find your care

 When the needle is inserted to draw blood, some people feel moderate pain, while others feel only a prick or stinging sensation.
 Afterward, there may be some throbbing.

 All cells require calcium to function.
 Calcium is especially important in the structure of bones and in neuromuscular (nerves and muscles) activity.
-A deficiency of calcium in the body fluids causes hyperexcitable nerves and muscles.
+Low calcium blood levels causes hyperexcitable nerves and muscles.
 Excess calcium has the opposite effect.

 Normal values range from 8.5 to 10.2 mg/dL.
 Normal value ranges may vary slightly among different laboratories.